 With the recent boom in WordPress based Learning Management Systems (LMS), LearnDash has risen to fame as one of the three most popular LMS solutions (WPMLS & Woo Sensei being the other two).
 LearnDash is flexible owing to which it has opened the door to countless customization.
 This makes LearnDash well suited for several user scenarios.

 But for those considering LearnDash for a network, there is the ever-popular question that floats in their minds- Can LearnDash work well in a WordPress Multisite structure?

 To answer that, let’s first take a look at the ‘why’.

 Why are LMS owners looking to take the multisite route?

 There are several benefits of employing a multisite structure for a learning management system.
-A multisite structure provides one point of access for several sites, and saves development cost.
+A multisite structure provides one point of access for several sites and saves development costs.
 Below, I’ve listed four scenarios where a multisite can be used: